How to Prevent a Cold

 It has less to do with germs (outer environment) and more to do with your lymph (inner environment.

 Did you know getting colds is optional?
 Most parents I know assume that getting colds is part of normal childhood terrain.
-And it is normal, in terms of common, but it’s not normal in terms of healthy.
-Colds occur with an unhealthy lymph system or an depleted immune system.
+And it is normal, in terms of common, but it’s not normal in terms of health.
+Colds occur with an unhealthy lymph system or a depleted immune system.
 Your child’s body is communicating through signs and symptoms exactly what is going on inside.
 If you know how to read the signs, you know how to prevent a cold.
 If you don’t… a little snot turns into a lingering cough or a gooey cold or maybe even mononucleosis come next March.

 Prevent Snot to Prevent a Cold

 Kids (and adults) often get snotty as soon as the weather turns cold.
 Most families I know don’t know how to interpret their bodily’s signals of imbalance with what they are eating.
 Snot is most often a by-product of poorly digested food.
 Feed your kid cold cereal and milk after the weather turns cold… and you're sure to end up with SNOT!
 Layer on mac & cheese and ice cream, and you’re asking for a full-blown cold.

 Snot is a breeding ground for bacteria and viruses.
 Snot is a sign that the stomach lining is full of wet, soggy, mucus.
 Icky.
 Not helping you prevent a cold.
 You need a strong digestive fire to turn food into vibrant tissue.
 Having mucus is a sign that your digestive fire is less than adequate.
 A mucus-laden stomach lining blocks the absorption of nutrients and creates stagnation in your lymph system.
 The job of your lymph system is to circulate nutrients, eliminate waste and fight infection.
 You don’t want to make this job harder than it already is.

 Early warning signs- catch them and you know how to prevent a cold

 - dry skin